andrewchaa/blog/content/posts/2020-09-06---my-favourite-git-commands.md

 # fetch the latest commits
 git fetch

-# delete the branch forcefully
+# delete the local branch forcefully
 git branch -D feature/tools

+# delete the remote branch
+git push origin --delete feature/lambda

+# sometimes you get this error
+error: unable to push to unqualified destination: remoteBranchName The destination refspec neither matches an existing ref

+# then sync your branch list
+git fetch -p

 ```